Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

-- For loop in javascript works a bit diffrently than other languages.
+- For loop in JavaScript works a bit diffrently than other languages.
 - Refer the below code and its explanation given below code:-

 <hr>